Do You Need a Roofing Warranty?

-Most roofing projects are pretty extensive and can run into the thousands of dollars.
+Most roofing projects are pretty extensive and the cost to hire a contractor for a roof replacement can run to thousands of dollars.
 With such a huge investment in your home, it’s prudent to consider the various warranty ramifications.

 Choose the Right Product

 When it comes to choosing a roofing product, the NRCA (National Roofing Contractors Association) has this advice: